Showing posts with label forests. Show all posts

 There is an old English proverb that states, 'the eyes are the window to the soul.'
 This saying stems from a passage in the Bible, Matthew 6:22-23.
 According to Scientists, patterns in the iris can give an indication of whether we are warm and trusting or neurotic and impulsive.
 I'm fascinated by the deep and inscrutable eyes of reptiles.
 There seems to be an ancient but impenetrable wisdom emanating from those dark pools of life.
 This image was painted on canvas using acrylic paint,inks and bitumen.

-The Australian government wants to log these ancient trees once more.
+The Australian government continues to permit the logging of these ancient trees.

 This painting represents the precious ocean environment that encircles Sydney.
 In fact there are more marine species found inside Sydney Harbour than around the whole coastline of Britain!
-The NSW government is currently working to reduce marine sanctuary protection and has put a moratorium on declaring any new Marine Parks.
+The former NSW liberal government put a moratorium on declaring any new Marine Parks.

 Manly Beach, community members gathered to protest against weakening marine sanctuary protection.

-This piece, called "Green Confessions" was exhibited in the 2013 Warringah Art prize within the "Waste to Art" category.
+This piece, called "Green Confessions" was exhibited in the Warringah Art prize within the "Waste to Art" category.
 It was produced using paper, paint and inks on an sheet aluminium base.
-Warringah Council replaced their Flannel Flower logo (representing our local native flora) with a soulless stylized W shape.
+The Flannel Flower was the former Warringah Council logo (representing our local native flora) but the amalgamated Northern Beaches Council now has a confusing melange as a 'corporate" symbol.
 This work included numerous Flannel Flowers with the word "sold" emblazoned across them.
 This was to represent the ongoing loss of our beautiful, and colourful, bushland with the ugly sprawl of encroaching housing developments.
-The change of logo, without community consultation seemed to epitomise this bleak scenario.
-This then the logo has been changed once more to a confusing amalgamated Northern Beaches Council melange.

-This piece was hung in the Warringah Art Exhibition in 2000.
-At that time there was a huge community campaign to stop the "Ardel" housing development at Frenchs Forest destroying pristine bushland in the Manly Dam catchment.
+This piece was also hung in the Warringah Art Exhibition concurrent to the time when there was huge community campaign to stop the "Ardel" housing development at Frenchs Forest destroying pristine bushland in the Manly Dam catchment.
 Its long term effect would also reduce water quality and impact on aquatic fauna (such as the unique Climbing Galaxias fish).
 The metallic fish skeletons with the title "Manly Dam's Future" contributed to the protest.
-Currently the Manly Dam environs are under grave threat from the Beaches Link tunnel project and other development encroachments.
+Currently the Manly Dam environs are under grave threat from yet more development encroachments and the once pristine habitat of the ancient fish is currently filled with muddy run off.
+Guardian article

 Another semi abstract image with an environmental message.
 This time the viewer has to piece together their own sentance from ellusive words scattered amidst the disembodied eyes.
 The gist is that the natural wealth of the world is being spruiked and sold off to "customers".